oneapi-src/oneAPI-samples/Libraries/oneMKL/fourier_correlation/README.md

     corr = IDFT(DFT(signal1) * CONJG(DFT(signal1)))

-where ``DFT`` is the discrete Fourier transform, ``IDFT`` is the inverse DFT, and ``CONJG`` is the complex conjugate.
+Where ``DFT`` is the discrete Fourier transform, ``IDFT`` is the inverse DFT, and ``CONJG`` is the complex conjugate.

 The algorithm can be composed using oneMKL, which contains optimized forward and backward transforms and complex conjugate multiplication functions.
 Therefore, the entire computation can be performed on the accelerator device.

 ## Key Implementation Details
 In many applications, only the final correlation result matters, so this is all that has to be transferred from the device back to the host.
 In this example, two artificial signals will be created on the device, transformed in-place, then correlated.
 The host will retrieve the final result and report the optimal translation and correlation score.